-Respect community rights, provide equal opportunities, maximise benefits from engagement and ensure remediation where needed.
+Respect community rights, provide equal opportunities, maximize benefits from engagement and ensure remediation where needed.

-Crite eria Indic Indicator To Company T 4.1 The unit of certification respects human rights, which includes respecting the rights of Human Rights Defenders.
-4.1.1 (C) A policy to respect human rights, including prohibiting retaliation against Human Rights Defenders (HRDs), is documented and communicated to all levels of the workforce, operations, supply chain and local communities and prohibits intimidation and harassment by the unit of certification and contracted services, including contracted security forces.
-Human rights upheld i 4.1.2 The unit of certification does not instigate violence or use any form of harassment, including the use of mercenaries and paramilitaries in their operations.
-(Refer to Annex 1 the definition of <paramilitary></paramilitary>).
-4.2 There is a mutually agreed and documented system for dealing with complaints and grievances, which is implemented and accepted by all affected 4.2.1 4.2.2 (C) The mutually agreed system, open to all affected parties, resolves disputes in an effective, timely and appropriate manner, ensuring anonymity of complainants, HRDs, community spokespersons and whistleblowers, where requested, without risk of reprisal or intimidation and follows the RSPO policy on respect for HRD.
-Procedures are in place to ensure that the system is understood by the Human rights upheld parties. affected parties, including by illiterate parties.
+Criteria Indicators ToC Outcomes 4.1 The unit of certification respects human rights, which includes respecting the rights of Human Rights Defenders. !!!
+4.1.1 (C) A policy to respect human rights, including prohibiting retaliation against Human Rights Defenders (HRD), is documented and communicated to all levels of the workforce, operations, supply chain and local communities and prohibits intimidation and harassment by the unit of certification and contracted services, including contracted security forces.
+Human rights upheld 4.1.2 The unit of certification does not instigate violence or use any form of harassment, including the use of mercenaries and paramilitaries in their operations.
+(Refer in Annex 1 the definition of 4.2 There is a mutually 4.2.1 (0 C) The mutually agreed system, open to all

-Crit eria ndicator ToC Outcomes 4.2 There is a mutually agreed and documented system for dealing with complaints and 1.2.3 The unit of certification keeps parties to a grievance informed progress, including against the agreed timeframe and the out available and communicated to relevant stakeholders. grievances, which is implemented and accepted by all affected parties.
-(Continued) 1.2.4 The conflict resolution mechanism includes the option of accining independent legal and technical advice, the ability for complact choose individuals or groups to support them and/or act as owell as the option of a third-party mediator. ainants to 4.3 The unit of certification contributes to local sustainable development as agreed by local communities.
-I.3.1 Contributions to community development that are based on consultation with local communities are demonstrated. the results of Human rights upheld
+· agreed and documented system for dealing with complaints and grievances, which is implemented and accepted by all affected parties. !!! affected parties, resolves disputes in an effective, timely and appropriate manner, ensuring anonymity of complainants, HRD, community spokes persons and whistleblowers, where requested, without risk of reprisal or intimidation and follows the RSPO policy on respect for HRD.
+4.2.2 Procedures are in place to ensure that the system is understood by the affected parties, including by illiterates parties.
+4.2.3 The unit of certification keeps parties to a grievance informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders.
+4.2.4 The conflict resolution mechanism includes the option of access to independent legal and technical advice, the ability for complainants to choose individuals or groups to support them and/or act as observers, as well as the option of a third-party mediator.
+4.3 The unit of certification contributes to local sustainable development as agreed by local communities. !!!
+4.3.1 Contributions to community development that are based on the results of consultation with local communities are demonstrated.
+Human rights upheld

-Crit eria Indicator ToC Outcomes 4.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their Free, Prior and Informed Consent.
-4.4.1 (C) Documents showing legal ownership or lease, or authorised use of customary land authorised by customary landowners through a Free, Prior and Informed Consent (FPIC) process.
-Documents related to the history of land tenure and the actual legal or customary use of the land are available.
-Procedural Note: The documents showing legal ownership or lease, or authorised use of customary land might be authorised or endorsed by the following where applicable and based on the chiefdom: Family head (land owners) Town chief Section chief Name of farmer/land developer or land owner Paramount chief Human rights upheld 4.4.2 Copies of documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: a) Evidence that a plan has been developed through consultations and discussions in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making;
+4.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their free, prior and informed consent. !!!

+4.4.1 (C) Documents showing legal ownership or lease, or authorised use of customary land authorised by customary land owners through a Free, Prior and Informed Consent (FPIC) process Documents related to the history of land tenure and the actual legal or customary use of the land are available.

+Procedural Note: The documents showing legal ownership or lease, or authorized use of customary landmight be authorized or endorsed by the following where applicable and based on the chiefdom:

+- Family head (land owners)

+- Town chief

+- Section Chief

+- Name of farmer/land developer or land owner

+- Paramount Chief

+There must be 2 witnesses per each of the above categories